JerryMiao2019/Weather_Assess/README.md

-use knn to assess weather
+use knn to assess weather.